Chapter 16:

 “Let’s start,” Kanna motioned for Sachiko to turn on the projector.
 Reiko snapped off the office lights, and the projector flashed on the opposite wall a black-and-white silhouette of a bear, its coat etched with spirals and two stars.

-“I thought Section Eight was asked to protect the Egregore,” Mamoru pondered aloud.
+“I thought Section Eight was asked to protect the Egregore,” Mamoru said.

 “But practically,” she continued, “asking someone to protect an Egregore is like asking them to safeguard a typhoon.
-Besides, every Egregore is surrounded by their own private security.
 It’s the people of Sapporo that are at the witches’ mercy.
 They are the ones in need of our protection.
-I’ll leave the security of the witches to your discretion, but only after Sapporo is taken care of first.”
+I’ll leave the protection of the witches to your discretion, but only after Sapporo is taken care of first.”

 Sachiko switched to the next slide.
 A vibrant swirling red mist unfurled over a topographical map of Sapporo.

-Miyuki’s eyes glued themselves to the projection.
-They traced across the pathways of the imaginarium as if she was counting every speck.
-Halfway through, she squeezed her eyelids shut and rubbed them with her hands.
+Miyuki’s eyes glued themselves to the projection, tracing across the pathways of the imaginarium as if she was counting every speck.
+Halfway through, she squeezed her eyelids shut and rubbed them with her fingers.

 “As expected of Castle Gramarye,” she muttered.
 “Even in a projection, you can’t see the beginning of its Existence Formula.”

-“So what’s the plan?”
+“What’s the plan?”
 Mamoru asked.
-“Are we evacuating the whole city?”
+“Are we evacuating the city?”

 Kanna laughed.